It's one of those go-to interior design words you hear everywhere..."eclectic" this, eclectic that...

 That's not to say that eclectic styling is completely random.
 Believing that eclectic design can be a mishmash of items strewn together is one of the main reasons getting eclectic to work is so hard.

 Eclectic design still follows basic functions of interior design, but without such strict rules.
+And believe me when I say you can apply it just anywhere whether be it office or your living room at home!

 Basically, eclectic style meshes together a variety of styles and time periods and brings them together using cohesive elements like color, texture, and finish.